johnwbyrd/pennyworth/doc/plan.md

 - Ensure OpenAI-compatible endpoints work with VS Code, Cursor, and other clients
 - Provide example client configs and onboarding docs
 - Test streaming, large requests, and error handling
+- **Implement and test MCP protocol support for VS Code, Cursor, and other coding tools as a near-term requirement.**

 ### 6. Monitoring & Observability
 - Log all requests, errors, and key events to CloudWatch (with sensitive data redacted)